nateslagter/EstateVault/Documentation/Development.md

      - Then, run the above three commands again.
 - After these are done running, you can navigate to `localhost:5001/swagger/index.html` and access the Swagger docs.
 The frontend is already configured to use the docker ports.

-## Linting
+## Linting and Formatting
 - Lint the program by running `npm run lint` in the bsu.estatevault directory.
+Adding the `--fix` flag will fix any simple errors or warnings
-- The linting guidelines can be found in the `.eslintrc.json` file in the frontend folder
+- The linting guidelines can be found in the `.eslintrc.json` file in the frontend directory
+- Format the code using Prettier with `npm run format`
+- The formatting guidelines can be found in the `.prettierrc.json` file in the frontend directory